JonoMacC/roving-grid-ux/README.md

 ## Features

-- Automatic Rtl support
+- Rtl support
 - Customizable key-bindings (W, A, S, D ? 👀)
 - Configurable wrapping behavior between rows
-- Maintains focus when DOM changes (add or remove nodes)
+- Keeps focus when DOM changes (add or remove nodes)
 - Updates when children are programmatically focused by an external component
 - Children are focused by `pointerdown`